RichardLitt/wired-in/README.md

 Download the script, and put it somewhere you're happy with it.

-Set up an symbolic link - I use `wyr` as an alias:
+Set up an symbolic link - I use `wyr`(and also `mask`)  as an alias:

     ln -s /Users/xyz/long/absolute/path/to/script.py /usr/bin/wyr

 Make it executable:

-    chmod a+x /Users/xyz/long/absolute/path/to/script.py
+    chmod a+x /Users/xyz/long/absolute/path/to/wired_in.py

 Change the path files in the beginning of wired_in.py to your path.
-Change file names accordingly. `wyr write`, `wyr buy`, and `wyr fence` will start you out with an entry in each file: tasks, shopping list, log.
+Change file names accordingly. `wyr write` (for tasks), `wyr buy` (for shopping lists), and `wyr fence` (for the log) will start you out with an entry in each file. `wyr help` will give you a more-or-less accurate list of the commands you can use.

 I highly advise that you use this program along with [GeekTools](http://projects.tynsoe.org/en/geektool/) to stop the constant `wyr today tasks all`.
 Having it on the desktop is a great, easy, cluttered ux.

-If you have a job and want to keep track of your hours, let me know and I'll hit you with my personal job python script.
+If you have a job and want to keep track of your hours, let me know and I'll hit you with my personal work python script.